-Although all that the servant passionately pleaded for was patience or more time to pay, yet his master wrote off all his debt, knowing that he would never be able to pay back.
-Therefore, he needed not to pay anything back.
+Although all that the servant passionately pleaded for was patience or more time to pay, yet his master wrote off all his debt, knowing that he would never be able to pay it back.
+Therefore, he needed not pay anything back.

 What a great expression of love and compassion!

 Anyone who hurts or betrays you don’t deserve your forgiveness; worse still, he may never even admit that he has wronged you or even request to be forgiven.